 The directors are responsible for the other information.
-The other information comprises Report of the directors and corporate Governance but does not include the Company financial statements and our auditors report thereon.
+The other information comprise corporate governance but does not include the company financial statements and our auditors report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.